atk14/ApiDataFetcher/README.md

 Installation
 ------------

-Use the Composer to install the panel.
+Use the Composer to install the ApiDataFetcher.

     cd path/to/your/atk14/project/
     composer require atk14/api-data-fetcher dev-master